 B. Union representatives will use the following categories in completing their time and attendance report-

-Term Negotiations (LRT): This category is for reporting official time hours used by union representatives to negotiate a basic collective bargaining agreement or its successor , as provided in 5 U.S.C.
-7131.
+Term Negotiations (LRT): This category is for reporting official time hours used by union representatives to negotiate a basic collective bargaining agreement or its successor including attendance at an impasse proceeding, as provided in 5 U.S.C.
+7131(a).

+FLRA proceedings (LRFLRA): This category is for reporting official time hours used by union representatives under 5 U.S.C.
+7131(c).

 SECTION 9

 In the event of any inconsistency or conflict between this Article 10 and any other Article contained in this Agreement, the terms, conditions and provisions of this Article shall govern and control.
-This includes but is not limited to the use of official time contained in Article 13: New Employee Orientation.

 ARTICLE 14